MilkTeaDuck/ROTMG-Patch-Utility-Tool/release/README.md

 3. Change `Description` to "A potion that boosts speed.
 Lasts 20 minutes."
 4. The system automatically adds spaces to match the original character count
 5. Preview the result and create the patch

+### Enhanced Patch Editing
+The application also includes a comprehensive patch editing system:

+1. **Patch Information**: Edit patch name and locator pattern
+2. **Patch Rules**: Modify all target and replacement patterns
+3. **Live Preview**: See the complete patch definition as JSON
+4. **Character Count Toggle**: Enable/disable character count preservation
+5. **Validation**: Ensures all required fields are filled

+#### Editing Existing Patches
+1. Select a patch from the list
+2. Click "Edit Patch"
+3. Modify patch name, locator, or individual patch rules
+4. Use the Preview tab to see the updated patch definition
+5. Save changes to update the patch

 ### Patch Directory Structure
 The application uses a `patches/` directory containing individual patch files: